hftf/roirpt/jeff-phrasing/README2.md

 ### Subject pronoun

 Subjects specify the person (first, second, third) and number (singular, plural) of the phrase.
-These features surface as inflections on the tensed (finite) verb.
+These features surface as inflections on the tensed (finite) verb, which is a phenomenon called subject–verb agreement (concord).

 Two third-person null subjects exist in “full form”:
 <kbd>STWR</kbd> (singular) and <kbd>STKPWHR</kbd> (plural).